9 Ways to Use Pop-Up Advertising on Your Website

 Are you running a flash sale or offering a limited-edition product?

-Consider adding scarcity elements to your popups, such as timers or inventory warnings, to add a sense of urgency to your offer.
+If you choose this approach, consider adding scarcity elements to your popups, such as timers or inventory warnings, to add a sense of urgency to your offer.

-You can use urgency to promote:
+You can use the sense of urgency to promote:

 Just make sure you remove these popups once the promotional period is over.